Familiar with dwell time?

 This doesn’t mean you should be using them in place of text content, but rather as a complementary feature.

 As a general rule, try to include images in your content every 300 words or so.
 And if the subject lends itself, create an infographic or short video to include for added visual appeal and reader retention.
+This will help to increase the dwell time on your website.

-Include Relevant Links Throughout Your Content
+Include Relevant Links Throughout Your Content to Boost Dwell Time

 Links are undeniably essential part of successful SEO.